MMP SDK Android

 NOTE: If your app has the logic to ask user's consent between onCreate and onResume, use onCreate instead of onResume for Tenjin SDK initialization because users who don't consent won't be tracked on onResume.

 NOTE: Please ensure you implement this code on every onResume, not only on the first app open of the app.
-If we notice that you don't follow our recommendation, we can't give you proper support or your account might be suspended.

 If you distribute your apps outside of Google Play Store or Amazon store(Other Android store), implement the following initial setups.